 - Putting on some music, I like to train to

-By the time I’ve done the warm-up and two sets, I always do more, and the next thing you know, I’ve done three strength sets of three exercises, seven rounds of kettlebell or Muay Thai conditioning, and a blissful cool-down stretch.
+By the time I’ve done the warm-up and two sets, I always do more, and the next thing you know, I’ve done my whole workout and a blissful cool-down stretch.

 Every single time I’ve been active over quarantine, I’ve thought to myself, “I feel great.
 Why don’t I do this more often.”
 Then two days later, I get busy with life, and I forget.